Updated March 31, 2026

 - West Virginia commercial auto minimum liability limits are $25,000/$50,000/$25,000 when a firm uses vehicles for client visits, site inspections, or project travel.

-- West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so many engineering firms need documentation ready before signing office space agreements.
+- Most commercial leases in West Virginia require proof of general liability coverage, so many engineering firms need documentation ready before signing office space agreements.

 - Coverage terms for engineering firm insurance in West Virginia should be checked against client contract requirements, including requested professional liability limits, additional insured wording, and certificate language.